Talking about the human machine interaction

 Now I’m not so sure any longer.
 Cliché they may be, but they do touch upon so many different facets of the topic.
 And they really emphasize the social implications.
 In any case, I’m glad I wasn’t left to thinking about this all by myself, that we interacted!
 Or did we??
 Am I the I looking back at you from your mirror, or am I an Other – and what kind?

 The idea that you could like a robot and they you might at first seem a little creepy, but if that robot’s behavior is completely consistent with it liking you, then why should you doubt it?
-The “Uncanny Valley” of human/robot acceptance may actually be that shiny and exciting place into which we have unwittingly slid to embrace the technology that like a lover already holds us captive.
+The “Uncanny Valley” of human/robot acceptance may actually be that shiny and exciting place of digisexuality into which we have unwittingly slid to embrace the technology that like a lover already holds us captive.

 Further Reading / Sources